utkarsh2102/utkarsh2102.org/content/posts/foss-in-oct-20.md

 - Marked CVE-2020-25659/python-cryptography as no-dsa for Stretch and Jessie.
 - Auto EOL'ed jruby, libjs-handlebars, linux, pluxml, mupdf, and djangorestframework for Jessie.
 - [E/LTS] Worked on putting survey online, deployed [LTS Team Pages](https://lts-team.pages.debian.net/) \o/
-- [ELTS] Fix suite-name in ela-needed file and fix other tags and ordering of triages to fix erros in the security tracker.
+- [ELTS] Fix suite-name in ela-needed file and fix other tags and ordering of triages to fix errors in the security tracker.
 - [LTS] Sent out invitations for the meeting.
 - Attended the sixth private LTS meeting.
 - General discussion on LTS private and [public mailing list](https://lists.debian.org/debian-lts/2020/10/threads.html).